 As an American living in the Philippines and drawing a military pension from the United States, I’m obviously concerned about how to get my hands on my money every month.
 There are several ways to do it, but I’ll tell you how I’ve banked with US dollars in the Philippines so far.

-I found two branches for the Philippine National Bank and they both allowed a person to open dollar accounts in the Philippines from locations in the United States.
+I found two branches for the Philippine National Bank and they both allowed a person to open US dollar accounts in the Philippines from locations in the United States.
 One was in New York, New York and the other was in Los Angeles, California.
-I couldn’t find branches for any other banks from the Philippines, although the first paragraph on the banking page for the Retired Activities Office said there were several, I couldn’t find more.
+I couldn’t find branches for any other banks from the Philippines.
+Although the first paragraph on the banking page for the Retired Activities Office said there were several, I couldn’t find more.
 After I sold my house, I deposited more than 90,000 dollars at the branch in Los Angeles.

-A day or two after I arrived, I went to the Philippine National Bank branch in downtown Olongapo City.
+A day or two after I arrived (in April of 2006), I went to the Philippine National Bank branch in downtown Olongapo City.
 My savings bank passbook was already available for me to pick up and it showed all the money in the account.
-Since then, I’ve continued to use Philippine National Bank because the other choices don’t seem any more attractive.

 There is another branch at the Subic Bay Freeport Zone.
 Unfortunately, they don’t deal with US dollars and it’s a shame.
 There’s never a line there and there’s always plenty of nearby parking.

-I don’t know the requirements for other local banks.
-The minimum balance for a dollar account at Philippine National bank is $500.00, $200.00 if you send direct deposit payments to it.
+The minimum balance for a dollar account at Philippine National bank is $500.00.
+It’s $200.00 if you send direct deposit payments to it.
 I left that much in limbo for more than 10 years.

 Most places in the Philippines won’t accept US dollars, naturally.
 That is, except for banks, foreign currency exchange brokers and some other specific places.

-I haven’t tried to pay for anything in US dollars anywhere but the Royal Subic store at the Subic Bay Freeport Zone, but I’m sure there are more stores there that will accept them.
-I don’t know which ones they are and it doesn’t matter.
-I usually change all of my US dollars into Philippine pesos soon after I withdraw them from the bank.
+I haven’t tried to pay for anything in US dollars anywhere but the Royal Subic store at the Subic Bay Freeport Zone, but I’m sure more stores will accept them.
+I don’t bother getting US dollars (anymore) when I make my monthly bank withdrawals.
+United States dollars are almost never needed.